 6. HIAIEVIY Elevated Cat Food and Water Bowl Set

-- Splash-proof edge reduces mess
+- Splash-proof design

-- Non-slip base for stability
+- Non-slip stable base

 7. Kitty City Raised Cat Bowls Set

-- Minimizes whisker fatigue
+- Whisker-Friendly Oval Shape: Minimizes whisker fatigue and mess

 - Easy-access slanted front